procore/documentation/other_procore_apis/bim_web_viewer.md

 ---
-permalink: /vdc-web-viewer
+permalink: /bim-web-viewer
-title: "Procore VDC Web Viewer: Integrator Documentation"
+title: "Procore BIM Web Viewer: Integrator Documentation"
 layout: default
 section_title: Other Procore APIs
 ---

 ## Getting started

-The Procore VDC Web Viewer is a single distributable Javascript file.
+The Procore BIM Web Viewer is a single distributable Javascript file.

 Instantiate the viewer with the options argument, and start rendering when ready.

-- Add `<script type='text/javascript' src='dist/Procore.Vdc.WebViewer.js'></script>` to your page
+- Add `<script type='text/javascript' src='dist/Procore.Bim.Webviewer.js'></script>` to your page
 - Instantiate a new viewer with options: `const viewer = new ProcoreBim.Webviewer(options);`
 - Start the viewer: `viewer.start();`